 “What happens if the cost of repairs to my investment property is higher than the bond the tenant has paid?”
 (Owner, WA)

-We asked Helene Parker, Property Manager with Harcourts Integrity for her advice:
+We asked Helene Parker, Property Manager at Perth Realty Group, for her advice:

 “When you vacate the property, the real estate agent will be conducting a final inspection report,” Helene said.

 “If there are repairs/damages to be done and that it is more than the bond, the tenant must pay the remaining.”

 Helene said that if the tenants do not pay the amount over the bond, you can go through your insurance company or arrange debt collectors to collect the money from the tenants.

 The property condition report should note any obvious maintenance and repair issues.
 This document must be completed by the owner when a tenant moves into and out of the property.